 His life was filled with melancholy and sometimes despair, which may have had its roots in his mother’s death when he was only six.
 He was hospitalized on more than one occasion for “madness”.
 He wrote many hymns that were full of hope instead of the despair he was so familiar with.
 (God Moves in a Mysterious Way; There is a Fountain Filled with Blood.)

 The following hymn is especially hopeful.
 The encouragement that comes from singing is in the first line.
 The original tune is one by Hayden – Petition 76.76D.
 The words also fit nicely with the tune – Sally Garden.
-I am unable to record anything this week, since I am out of town with a family emergency, but have included a link below of an unusually beautiful version of this hymn.
-You will notice some of the words have been changed from the original.
+There is a modern version by Sweetwaters Music.
+(I am unable to find the name of the composer.)
+The version I recorded below is the new version.

 Sometimes a light surprises the child of God who sings; the light of one who rises with gentle, healing wings.